 10 springs of rice paddy herb, roughly chopped

-When prawns are pink and tomatoes are just tender, add bean sprouts and elephant ear stems and season with additional salt or fish salt and sugar to taste.
+When prawns are cooked and tomatoes are just tender, add bean sprouts and taro stems and season with additional salt or fish salt and sugar to taste.
 It should be sweet, sour, and savory.